CHTC/chtc-website-source/conda-installation.md

 - The above is true *and* the software has a lot of dependencies
 - You mainly use Python to do your work.

-There are two ways to use Miniconda in CHTC.
+There are two ways to use Miniconda on CHTC's HTC system.
 The first is to create your installation environment on the submit server and send a zipped version to your jobs.
 The other option is to install Miniconda inside each job.
 The first option is more efficient, especially for complex installations,